 The charge can also be paid over the phone, using the following contact number: 0333-023-6550.

 University Car Parking Approved Scheme – Charges, Guidance and Enforcement

 Documentation is available for your information via the links below in PDF format.

-Parking enforcement is carried out and managed by University of Nottingham in-house Security staff.
+Parking enforcement is carried out and managed by University of Nottingham in-house Security Services.

 If driving to campus is the only realistic option, then you may like to consider sharing your journey with others.
-It's an easy way to do your bit to reduce congestion and improve air quality, and the University has a car share scheme specifically to help staff find others making a similar journey.
+It's an easy way to do your bit to reduce congestion and improve air quality.
+The university has a car share scheme specifically to help staff find others making a similar journey.

 How to contact us